MauBorre/chess/README.md

 only Python's and Pygame's documentation, and 0 notion of how a Chess videogame could be made.

-Beside the game itself, my focus was to also explore deeper into crafting a reliable menu/UI/HUD system that I could reuse in future Pygame projects.
+In addition to the game itself, my focus was also on crafting a reliable menu/UI/HUD screen system, control input and game manager mechanisms that I could reuse in future Pygame projects.

-It only supports Player vs. Player mode and it's a no-asset version.
+It only supports local Player vs. Player mode and it's a no-asset version, but I wanted to share this milestone that may help others build their own Chess game (I don't think I'll make it's full version source code publicly available but will update the repo with a link to the game/store).

 pip install pygame
 run python main.py